Consult With the Experts

 Curiosity and energy spill out of the classrooms

 You’ll find our campus is like no other, filled with spaces for spontaneous, dynamic and hands-on learning opportunities designed to engage our students.
 Our Associate Head of Lower School and Chair for Student Support Services, Brelle Farrenkopf, describes it this way:

 In our makerspaces and interactive hallway displays you’ll see a variety of things.
-We have art projects, STEM projects, puzzles and challenges.
+We have art projects, STEM projects, puzzles and games.
 Lots of collaborative activities that challenge kids to go outside their comfort zones.”

 No instructions are given when the materials are placed into the displays.
 “It’s fun to just put them out and see what kids do with them,” Mrs. Farrenkopf says.
 All the displays are flexible and in constant change and motion.
 “You leave it one way, come back the next day and it’s another way,” she says, adding that sometimes parents even take part when they’re picking up their kids.
 “It’s a way for mom or dad to interact with their children’s learning and for the kids to take ownership of their learning.”